Shrey-2303/SplaTAM-depth/README.md

 ## Benchmarking

-For running SplaTAM, we recommend using [weights and biases](https://wandb.ai/) for the logging.
-This can be turned on by setting the `wandb` flag to True in the configs file.
+For running SplaTAM, They recommend running on weights and biases but it's okay to run offline for convinience.
+But if you still want wandb to log all your parameter, you can set the `wandb` flag to True in the configs file.
 Also make sure to specify the path `wandb_folder`.
-If you don't have a wandb account, first create one.
-Please make sure to change the `entity` config to your wandb account.
-Each scene has a config folder, where the `input_folder` and `output` paths need to be specified.

-Below, we show some example run commands for one scene from each dataset.
-After SLAM, the trajectory error will be evaluated along with the rendering metrics.
-The results will be saved to `./experiments` by default.

 ### Replica